imramki/MicroServices-CurrencyApplication/README.md

 make a request using the service name of the ZUUL.

 Once ZUUL is registered, we need to extend **ZuulFilter** to log the request or response during the communication between the micro services.
-CurrencyExchangService URL will be  http://localhost:8001/currency-exchange/from/USD/to/INR
+CurrencyExchangeService URL will be  http://localhost:8001/currency-exchange/from/USD/to/INR
 When we redirect services via Zuul we need to call this service by using the application name like below.
 **http://localhost:8765/{application-name}/{URI}**
 http://localhost:8765/currency-exchange-service/currency-exchange/from/USD/to/INR
 Now the currency exchange request will be logged in Zuul Api Gateway component, likewise we can implement security, authentication etc., for all other services in the Zuul Api Gateway server component.

-If we want to consume the CurrencyExchangService from CurrencyConversionService we need to do the following changes to the CurrencyExchangeServiceProxy we created early.
+If we want to consume the CurrencyExchangeService from CurrencyConversionService we need to do the following changes to the CurrencyExchangeServiceProxy we created early.
 **1st Change:** We need to point to ZUUL api gateway in Feign Proxy class
 //@FeignClient(name = "currency-exchange-service")